ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 date: 2024-07-09 00:00:00
 ---

 After I had uploaded my log for [my first SOTA activation](/blog/my-first-easiest-and-last-sota/), it was pointed out to me that as part of Cranborne Chase, my location also qualified for POTA as well.
-I submitted my logs there too, and since then, I have been somewhat [nerd sniped](https://xkcd.com/356/) by the question of how far I could take the concept of qualifying for multiple programmes without moving.
+I submitted my logs there too, and since then, I have been somewhat [nerd sniped](https://xkcd.com/356/) by the question of how far I could take the concept of qualifying for multiple programmes simultaneously.

 Ignoring the fact that staying in one spot while activating lots of things isn't really in the spirit of the outdoor radio awards programmes, and the hassle it would be to call out a dozen or more IDs on the air... where could I sit to best game the system and rack up tons of imaginary ham radio points?

+Just interested in the result?
+[Click here to skip to the end!](#summary)

+Everyone else: buckle up, we're about to get friendly with some GeoPandas.

 <div class="breakout-full-width"><center><br/><img src="/projects/worked-everything-award/headline-wide.png" alt="Map of outdoor ham radio award locations on the south coast of England" style="width:100%"/></center><p><center><em>Visualisations courtesy of <a href="https://kwirk.github.io/pota-gb-map/">UK Portable Ham Map</a>, used with many thanks.</em></center></p></div>